Schools

 Please note this is not an exhaustive list of all requirements for SEVP certification.

-If an institution meets the above requirements, the school official may wish to begin the certification process but will need to provide additional evidence to SEVP.
-SEVP details that process below.
+If a school meets the above requirements, the school official may wish to begin the certification process but will need to provide additional evidence to SEVP.

 Form I-17, "Petition for Approval of School for Attendance by Nonimmigrant Student"

-Complete the Form I-17 and upload the required evidence for filing online using the Student and Exchange Visitor Information System (SEVIS), as well as pay all required fees at pay.gov.
-Currently, the filing fee is $3,000, and the site visit fee is $655 per physical location listed on the Form I-17.
+School officials must complete the Form I-17 and upload the required evidence for filing online using SEVIS, as well as pay all required fees at pay.gov.
+Currently, the filing fee is $3,000 and the site visit fee is $655 per physical location listed on the Form I-17.

-To get access to SEVIS and complete the online petition, register for a temporary user ID at egov.ice.gov/SEVIS.
-After submitting a Form I-17 to SEVP, school officials are unable to amend any data on the petition or SEVIS school information until its adjudication.
+To get access to SEVIS and complete the Form I-17, register for a temporary user ID at https://sevis.ice.gov.
+After submitting the Form I-17, school officials are unable to amend any data on the petition or school information until its adjudication.
 Carefully cross-check the entire petition for completeness and accuracy prior to submission.

 If changes occur in the information collected for the petition during adjudication, school officials should report them immediately to SEVP.
 SEVP will determine if the changes are substantive.
 SEVP will not enter non-substantive changes until completion of the adjudication.
 SEVP may enter substantive changes if they might influence the adjudication.
 School officials should anticipate that substantive changes to an initial SEVP certification petition may significantly increase the time until completion of adjudication.